Project 22350 Admiral Sergei Gorshkov

 In October 2005 Ministry of Defence of the Russian Federation selected Severnaya Verf OJSC for the construction of the flagship frigate for Russian Navy, with estimated cost of $320-400 mln.
 The frigate is going to be the first long-range maritime zone ship built for Russian Navy after 15-year break.
 The basic design of the ship was approved by Naval Command in July 2003.
 The design was developed by Severnoye PKB (Nothern Design Bureau) FSUE (St.-Petersburg).
 Military officials planned to start a tender for the lead ship construction still at the beginning of 2002.
 However, at that time the ship was not included to the state defense order.

+On 13 April 2005 the Russian Navy announced a tender for the construction of the first new Project-22350 frigate.
+A contract is usually awarded after a tender.
+All of Russia's main shipbuilding enterprises plan to participate in the tender, but there was is no doubt that Severnaya Verf will be the winner of the tender for the construction of the Project 22350 frigates.
 In May 2005 it was reported that the keels of a new frigate [and a new large amphibious landing ship] were to be laid 31 July 2005 on Navy Day, according to Admiral Vladimir Kuroyedov, commander-in-chief of the Russian Navy.
+At that time it was reported it would take three or four years to complete one frigate, if this project gets regular appropriations.
 But experts had some misgivings about the 31 July deadline, since a contract is usually awarded after a tender, but as of late May 2005, no tender had been laid out and no keel was laid down.

 At the Navy Show in St.-Petersburg in June 2005, Anatoly Shlemov, the Chief of the Department for Orders and Supply of ships, Navy Missiles and Military Hardware of the Ministry of Defence announced that that the tender participants were Severnaya Verf, Baltic factory Yantar (Amber) and Sevmashpredpriyatiye (Nothern TYPEering Enterprise) FSUE.
 Baltic Plant also submitted a bid but it was withdrawn after the major shareholder of the enterprise - IST-Group - agreed with International Industrial Bank that military orders would be consolidated at Severnaya Verf.
 The determination of a layout for the Project 22350 next generation far sea zone escort ship was an important event for the shipbuilding sector during 2005.